linrunner/tlp-doc/usage/tlp.rst

 USB Autosuspend
 ^^^^^^^^^^^^^^^
-Apply autosuspend mode for all attached USB devices except those excluded by default or via configuration: ::
+Apply autosuspend to all attached USB devices except those excluded by default or via configuration: ::

     sudo tlp usb